 8. Assuming that a coach isn’t worth the investment

 Ultimately, it comes down to what price you put on freedom and fulfilment.
-Working with me over three months costs c.£400.
+Working with me over three months costs c.£750.
 That’s the difference between:

-- Having the right job in the wrong place and finding the courage to find a workplace that shares your values.
+- Having the right job in the wrong place or working in a place that shares your values.

 - Staying unfulfilled in a permanent role or pursuing your dream of self-employment.

 A coach challenged and motivated me to overcome my fear and leave full time employment to go freelance contracting.
 I’ve never looked back.
 I earned more as a contractor and have had control over my own destiny ever since.
 That coach was worth his weight in gold.
 Not only to me but to all my loved ones.
 At last they were spared my constant banging on about what I should do with the rest of my life!

 A one-off session costs under £120.
 In that one session you could:

 What value would you put on starting the day with confidence and a sense of purpose?
 That’s got to be better than feeling anxious and overwhelmed before the day has even begun!

 “Investing in yourself is the best investment you will ever make.
 It will not only improve your life, it will improve the lives of all those around you”